tjoyner/ofvioletsandlicorice/chapter3.md

 "Do you think I haven't tried?
 My sister's head is harder than a rock.
 We fought for years, until I decided to let it go.
 She's my sister, she raised me, she's my family."

 Daniel didn't know what to add.
 He remained silent in the fresh Alpine air that knew the snow of Bisalta and Monviso.
-A shutter suddently slammed and Daniel stood to look at it: framed in the first floor window, facing him, was Amalia, with tousled hair, in a blue robe with small white flowers.
+A shutter suddenly slammed and Daniel stood to look at it: framed in the first floor window, facing him, was Amalia, with tousled hair, in a blue robe with small white flowers.

 "I have visitors?"